seanhuber/log_inspector/README.md

 end
 ```

-Or if you do want the engine enabled in production but wish to limit access to specific users with something like:
+Or if you do want the engine enabled in production and wish to limit access to specific users, try a strategy like this:

 ```ruby
 Rails.application.routes.draw do